 Quantitative lateral flow assay development is a considerable step forward from developing a qualitative test.
 Translating a test line(s) into numerical data requires expert development capabilities and experience in a variety of disciplines.

 There are several important elements to consider when developing a quantitative lateral flow assay.
-In a recent interview, our Assay Development Manager explained some of the key considerations, such as calibration curve selection, the suitability of raw materials and the quality of available lateral flow reader technology.
+In the video we explained some of the key considerations, such as calibration curve selection, the suitability of raw materials and the quality of available lateral flow reader technology.